ejasaityte/sustainable-dev-app/Sprint 2/readme.md

 Jamie, Euan, Sem, Eddie, Matthew, Laura

 ### Summary of Conversation:
-Discussed yesterday's work - having API properly working and displaying data from both tables’ goals and events, having a login for an admin.
+Discussed yesterday's work - issues with mobile app implementation (manifest.js file completely crashing the website or not displaying information from a database)

 Talked about plans for today - discussing additional requirements, making maps working - getting users locations and thus nearby events, adding logins for users, making alterations to product backlog, adding a charter, programming in pairs.